apache/accumulo-website/_docs-2-0/troubleshooting/advanced.md

 ## HDFS Failures

-**I had disasterous HDFS failure.
+**I had disastrous HDFS failure.
 After bringing everything back up, several tablets refuse to go online.**

 Data written to tablets is written into memory before being written into indexed files.
 In case the server is lost before the data is saved into a an indexed file, all data stored in memory is first written into a